buscaroli/futureproof-fizzbuzz-testing-jest/README.md

 ### Objective

-This is a challenged given to us on day 5 of the Futureproof Bootcamp (Auguste Cohort).
+This is a challeng given to us on day 5 of the Futureproof Bootcamp (Auguste Cohort).
 We were required to create a Fizzbuzz function and to test it with Jest.

 ### Tools